-Althoug a traditional Scrum board has only three columns – To do, Doing, Done – you may need to split DOING into more columns to show more specific stages a task goes through.
+Although a traditional Scrum board has only three columns – To do, Doing, Done – you may need to split DOING into more columns to show more specific stages a task goes through.
 Task cards contain quite a big amount of information – title, description, priority, estimation, assignment – so you need to make the columns big enough to contain several tasks at once.
-For this reason, you need quite a big white board.
-And this leads to the result – instead of bringing visibility into the process, a big Scrum board with many tasks cards becomes just a big colorful wall which is difficult to understand.
+For this reason, you need quite a big whiteboard.
+And this leads to the result – instead of bringing visibility into the process, a big Scrum board with many tasks cards becomes just a big colourful wall which is difficult to understand.

 Of course, you may not face all these troubles on the first day or week.
 It is more likely that you will start with a simple task board and everything will work well at the beginning.
 But later on, you will face the need to improve the task board, or your team will grow.
 And then you‘ll see that a Scrum board is not the best solution.

 Here is how your Scrum board will look.
 No matter how hard you try to keep the physical board neat and tidy, those hand filled task cards still remind a colourful decoration.
-This Scrum board surelly enlivens the team’s room, but I does it really perform its intended purpose?
+This Scrum board surely enlivens the team’s room, but I do it really perform its intended purpose?

 - Visualized workflow helps identify bottlenecks.